Safeguarding

 I am a professional, how can I get in touch?

-If you are a professional and would like to contact a member of our school safeguarding team please use our dedicated safeguarding email address.
-This is checked daily by our safeguarding team.
-Or call the school on 01233 620405 to speak to a member of the safeguarding team.
+If you are a professional and would like to contact a member of our school safeguarding team please call the school on 01233 620405 to speak to a member of the safeguarding team, Andrea Cooper is our school DSL, you may wish to speak to her or a deputy DSL.

 I think my concerns are not being listened to, what do I do?